 - The Login Count Decision node triggers the rest of the journey depending on the login count and its settings. - The Query Filter Decision node determines whether managed object profile fields are still missing. - The Page node requests additional input for the profile. - The Patch Object node stores the additional input in the managed object profile.

 Contextual nodes

 Certificate Collector node

-Collects an X.509 digital certificate from the request to use the certificate as authentication credentials.
+The Certificate Collector node collects an X.509 digital certificate from the request.
+The journey can use the collected certificate as authentication credentials for a user or OAuth 2.0 client.